rubenmunoz7/Office-365-Update-Installation-Script/README.md

     - Tag the Office config with the CompanyName in parameters and the script will recognize it in the config

 **Additions**
-- A script variable was added specifically for NinjaOne, so that there is an option to remove click-to-run and MSI Office.
+- A function option was added specifically for NinjaOne, so that there is an option to remove click-to-run and MSI Office.
 If it is not selected in the drop down menu in NinjaOne, then the variable lines aren't included and it won't remove existing MSI Office, just installs/updates.

 ---